dmbarbour/glas/docs/GlasDesign.md

 A Glas runtime may heuristically store values to mitigate memory pressure, similar to virtual memory paging.
 However, programmers have a more holistic view of which values should be stored or speculatively loaded.
 Thus, Glas programs will support operators to guide use of storage.

-[Glas Object](GlasObject.md) is designed to serve as a standard representation for large Glas values with content-addressed storage.
+[Glas Object](GlasObject.md) is designed to serve as a suitable representation for large Glas values with content-addressed storage.

-*Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries will include a cryptographic salt (among other metadata).
+*Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries may include a cryptographic salt (among other metadata).
 To support incremental computing, this salt must be computed based on a convergence secret.
-However, it prevents global deduplication.
+However, the salt prevents global deduplication.

 ## Compilation Model